linuxcaffe/taskwiki-template/README.rst

 About this fork
 ===============
-This vim-templates fork is to add some taskwiki-specific templates, so that taskwarrior users can more easily start using taskwiki (+vimwiki, +two) to make "instant" project.wiki files.
+This vim-templates fork is to add some taskwiki-specific templates and configurations, so that taskwarrior users can more easily start using taskwiki (+vimwiki, +two) to make "instant" project.wiki files.

 screenshot: